 The quantum mechanics in its present state can not fully explain all intricacies of the Periodic System in part because the quantum numbers n, l, ml and ms , that describe electronic populations of the atoms, are not completely understood in terms of mathematics.

-Attention of scientists has almost always concentrated on the contents of the Periodic Table, but its geometric form has generally been viewed as an outcome of the arrangement of the elements, or as a matter of preference.
-This article represents a serious attempt to analyze PT geometry based strictly on the set of the quantum numbers that define electronic configurations of the atoms (n, l, ml and ms) .
-It will be demonstrated here that analyzing PT geometry, on the basis of the objectivity that the quantum numbers represent, will help us to understand the basic mathematical idea that underlies them, as well as their interrelation.
+Attention of scientists has almost always concentrated on the contents of the Periodic Table, but its geometric form has generally been viewed as an outcome of arrangement of the elements, or as a matter of preference.
+This article represents a serious attempt to analyze PT geometry based strictly on quantum numbers which define electron configuration of atoms (n, l, ml and ms) .
+It will be demonstrated here that analyzing PT geometry can lead us to a better understanding of quantum numbers and can help us to visualize their relationship to each other.

-The quantum numbers that define electronic shells and their relation to each other can be explained on the basis of the commonly known three dimensional shape.
-This geometric shape can be used as a visualization tool for the further exploration of not only the electronic shells, but also the atomic nuclei.
+The quantum numbers that define electronic shells and their relation to each other can be explained on a basis of commonly known three dimensional shape.
+This geometric shape can be used as a visualization tool for further exploration of not only electron shells, but also atomic nuclei.

 2. Grooming the Standard PT.